High Intensity Interval Training: From Beginner to Advanced

-The beauty of HIIT training is that it can literally be done with (or without) any piece of equipment.
-That means if you’re stuck at home, you can still get in one hell of an ass-kicking, fat-shredding workout.
-No elliptical, treadmill, or barbell, NO problem!
+Another of the great many benefits of HIIT training is that it can literally be done with (or without) any piece of equipment.
+That means if you’re stuck at home, you can still get in one hell of an ass-kicking, fat-shredding workout -- no elliptical, treadmill, or barbell, NO problem!

 HIIT workouts can be done with dumbbells, kettlebells, medicine balls, resistance bands, and even your own body weight.
 You can even do HIIT with barbells, but you’ll generally near longer rest periods.

 HIIT training is a more functional, real-world type of training, ideal for athletes and individuals looking to maximize performance.